Heteroptera

 Natural Pest Control

-Reduces pesticide use by 30%
+Reduces pest populations by 30%

-Supports over 150 species
+Supports pollination of over 50 plant species

 Conservation Challenges